refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/headless/adding-sort-and-filters.md

 In the above code, we have added a basic text input to the column header.
 When the user types in the input, the `setFilterValue` method of the column will be called which will set the filter value of the column.

 :::tip
 We added the `enableColumnFilter` property to the column definition, which will call the `getCanFilter` method of the column to determine whether the column should have a filter input or not.
-If you want to disable the filtering for a spesific column, set the `enableColumnFilter` property of the column to false in the column definition:
+If you want to disable the filtering for a specific column, set the `enableColumnFilter` property of the column to false in the column definition:

 ```tsx
 {